 Note:Note: Tracking the origins of phrases is impossible most of the time!
 Mostly, what you'll find are the popular theories as to how an idiom originated, but it may or may not be necessarily so.

-In addition, quotes that contain a particular phrase may be taken from old newspapers, poems, or books that were written centuries ago, but this by no means confirms that the phrase originates from said newspapers, poems, or books.
-For example, if an expression is being used in a newspaper, it's probably already a well known saying and is thus, from an older time.
-Still, it serves as an indicator for how far back in history some phrases go.
+In addition, quotes containing a particular phrase are usually taken from old newspapers, poems, or books that were written centuries ago, but this does not mean that the phrase originates from said newspapers, poems, or books.
+In all likelihood, if an expression is being used in a newspaper, it's probably already a well known saying and is thus from an older time.
+With that said, old quotes give some indication on how old a saying is.

 "Ah, my child," said the mother, "Do not count your chickens before they are hatched."

 * Louis was already planning his winning celebration before the race started, but he counted his chickens before they hatched as he ended up receiving last place.